By the end of this section, you will be able to:

 The U.S. antitrust laws reach beyond blocking mergers that would reduce competition to include a wide array of anticompetitive practices.
 For example, it is illegal for competitors to form a cartel to collude to make pricing and output decisions, as if they were a monopoly firm.
 The Federal Trade Commission and the U.S. Department of Justice prohibit firms from agreeing to fix prices or output, rigging bids, or sharing or dividing markets by allocating customers, suppliers, territories, or lines of commerce.

 In the late 1990s, for example, the antitrust regulators prosecuted an international cartel of vitamin manufacturers, including the Swiss firm Hoffman-La Roche, the German firm BASF, and the French firm Rhone-Poulenc.
 These firms reached agreements on how much to produce, how much to charge, and which firm would sell to which customers.
-Firms bought the high-priced vitamins like General Mills, Kellogg, Purina-Mills, and Proctor and Gamble which pushed up the prices more.
-Hoffman-La Roche pleaded guilty in May 1999 and agreed both to pay a fine of $500 million and to have at least one top executive serve four months of jail time.
+Firms like General Mills, Kellogg, Purina Mills, and Proctor and Gamble bought the high-priced vitamins, which pushed up the prices more.
+Hoffman-La Roche pleaded guilty in May 1999 and agreed both to pay a fine of $500 million and to have at least one top executive be incarcerated for four months.

 Under U.S. antitrust laws, monopoly itself is not illegal.
 If a firm has a monopoly because of a newly patented invention, for example, the law explicitly allows a firm to earn higher-than-normal profits for a time as a reward for innovation.
 If a firm achieves a large share of the market by producing a better product at a lower price, such behavior is not prohibited by antitrust law.